aswinzz/SocialRevolution/README.md

 	- If you want to contribute or support some idea just click support button to register ur support.
 	- You are done.
 	- If a post gets more than some specific supporters then that issue will be transferred to local government.

+## Those Who Wish To Contribute in the development of the website:

+* Fork The Repo.
+* Add issues which you think should be needed.
+* Solve The Issues Which You Can .
+* Make The PR.
+* We Will Cross Check The PR And Merge It.
+* Happy Contributing.